PUPIL PREMIUM FUNDING

 - Provide training for support staff so that they are always facilitating outstanding learning for the children they work with.

 - Support pupils eligible for Pupil Premium funding to attend school trips, after school club sessions, out of hours learning clubs, music and sport tuition where appropriate to help build character and improve learning.

-- Provide high quality learning opportunities for all that include IT hardware and software, such as Just 2 Easy.
+- Provide high quality learning opportunities for all.

 - Provide intervention resources to enable identification of individual focus areas for development and to address these specific areas.